-- These notes form an integral part of the Group's consolidated financial statements. - All amounts are expressed in millions of euros unless otherwise specified. - The consolidated financial statements are closed on 31 December every year.
-Individual statements included in the consolidated financial statements are prepared on the closing date of the consolidated financial statements and cover the same period. - The Group's Board of Directors approved the consolidated financial statements on 10 February 2021.
-They will be submitted to the Shareholders' Meeting for approval on 27 May 2021. - In accordance with Article L.222-3 of the AMF general regulation, Ipsen S.A. has opted to postpone preparing its annual financial report in electronic reporting format for one year as provided for by European delegated regulation No. 2019/815 dated 17 December 2018.
+- Ipsen is a global biopharmaceutical group focused on innovation and Specialty Care. - Its registered office is 65 Quai Georges Gorse, 92100 Boulogne-Billancourt, France. - These notes form an integral part of Ipsen Group's consolidated financial statements (hereafter the "consolidated financial statements"). - All amounts are expressed in millions of euros unless otherwise specified. - The consolidated financial statements are closed on 31 December every year.
+Individual statements included in the consolidated financial statements are prepared on the closing date of the consolidated financial statements, 31 December, and cover the same period. - The Group's Board of Directors approved the consolidated financial statements on 10 February 2022.
+They will be submitted to the Shareholders' Meeting for approval on 24 May 2022.

-Note 1 Significant events and transactions during the period that had an impact on the consolidated financial statements as of 31 December 2020 70
+Note 1 Significant events and transactions during the period that had an impact on the consolidated financial statements as of 31 December 2021 73

+Note 2 Changes in the scope of consolidation 74

-Note 3 Accounting principles and methods, and compliance statement 71
+Note 3 Accounting principles and methods, and compliance statement 74

-Note 4 Operating segments 82
+Note 4 Operating segments 84

-Note 5 Personnel 85
+Note 5 Personnel 87

-Note 6 Other operating income and expenses 89
+Note 6 Other operating income and expenses 92

-Note 7 Restructuring costs 89
+Note 7 Restructuring costs 92

-Note 8 Net financial income (expense) 89
+Note 8 Net financial income (expense) 92

-Note 9 Income taxes 90
+Note 9 Income taxes 93

-Note 10 Goodwill 92
+Note 10 Goodwill 95

-Note 11 Other intangible assets 93
+Note 11 Other intangible assets 96

-Note 12 Property, plant & equipment 96
+Note 12 Property, plant & equipment 98

-Note 13 Equity investments 97
+Note 13 Equity investments 99

-Note 14 Investments in equity-accounted companies 97
+Note 14 Investments in equity-accounted companies 100

-Note 15 Non-current financial assets and other non-current assets 98
+Note 15 Non-current financial assets and other non-current assets 100

-Note 16 Current assets and liabilities 98
+Note 16 Current assets and liabilities 101

-Note 17 Cash and cash equivalents 99
+Note 17 Cash and cash equivalents 102

-Note 18 Shareholders' equity 100
+Note 18 Consolidated shareholders' equity 103

-Note 19 Provisions 101
+Note 19 Provisions 104

-Note 20 Bank loans and financial liabilities 102
+Note 20 Bank loans and financial liabilities 105

-Note 21 Financial instruments 103
+Note 21 Financial instruments 106

-Note 22 Financial instruments reported in the balance sheet 105
+Note 22 Financial instruments reported in the balance sheet 108

-Note 23 Information on related parties 106
+Note 23 Information on related parties 109

-Note 24 Commitments and contingent liabilities 107
+Note 24 Commitments and contingent liabilities 111

-Note 25 Post closing events with no impact on the consolidated financial statements at 31 December 2020 109
+Note 25 Subsequent events with no impact on the consolidated financial statements as of 31 December 2021 113

-Note 26 Consolidation scope 109
+Note 26 Consolidation Scope 113

-Note 27 Fees paid to the Statutory Auditors 111
+Note 27 Fees paid to the Statutory Auditors 115

-Note 1 Significant events and transactions during the period that had an impact on the consolidated financial statements as of 31 December 2020
+Note 1 Significant events and transactions during the period that had an impact on the consolidated financial statements as of 31 December 2021